 Nurses who work within care, residential or nursing homes are highly skilled professionals.
 They have in-depth knowledge of the many long-term conditions associated with ageing.
 And they’re adept at managing multiple complex morbidities and frailty.
 But if you don’t have experience in these environments, you’ll likely be unsure of what’s involved in the role of a nurse in a nursing home.

-There will be occasions you will work with patients who suffer periods of severe ill-health or deal with a death.
-But for the most part, the patients you work with will be in good health and going about their lives in the home.
+There will be occasions you will work with patients who suffer periods of severe ill-health or deal with death.
+But for the most part, the patients you work with will be in good health and going about their lives at home.
 You will get to know each of them as individuals and create a positive and supportive relationship with both them and their families.

 This isn’t something you can build with patients in other areas of nursing where your time with them is limited.
 Which makes your role arguably more rewarding as your care extends past their medical needs.